Kourtney Kardashian Lounges In The Bathtub While Showcasing Her Killer Legs On Instagram

 Kourtney Kardashian’s recent bathtub photo is heating up Instagram, and her fans are all about it.
 The reality star took to social media on Tuesday for a gorgeous new update, and she looked stunning as she lounged in the bathtub.

-In the snapshot, Kourtney is seen sitting in her crisp white bathtub as she relaxed with her lean legs hanging over the side.
+In the snapshot, Kourtney was seen sitting in her crisp white bathtub as she relaxed with her lean legs hanging over the side.
 The Keeping Up with the Kardashians star wore nothing but a white, long-sleeved button-up shirt as she held a book in her hand while reading.

-The mother-of-three had her long, dark hair pulled up into a messy bun at the back of her head.
-She left small strands down to frame her famous face, as she rocked a full glam look.
+The mother of three had her long, dark hair pulled up into a messy bun at the back of her head.
+She left small strands down to frame her famous face as she rocked a full glam look.

-Kourtney’s makeup style consisted of darkened eyebrows, a bronzed glow, thick lashes, pink blush on her cheeks, and a nude lip.
+Kourtney’s makeup style included darkened eyebrows, a bronzed glow, thick lashes, pink blush on her cheeks, and a nude lip.

-In the caption of the photo, Kardashian promotes her lifestyle brand, Poosh, as they are now selling an oil diffuser and essentials oils to fans.
+In the caption of the photo, Kourtney promoted her lifestyle brand, Poosh, as they are selling an oil diffuser and essentials oils to fans.

 “Sis making moves,” one fan wrote in the comment section of the post.